Both chukka boots and Chelsea boots are solid year-round styles, but what’s the big difference?

 For this reason, chukkas are an excellent cool-weather boot for fall and winter.
 A flannel shirt, pair of raw denim jeans, and a suede chukka is one of the most cozy and stylish outfits you can put together.

 There’s a greater variety of chukkas available, ranging from rugged to classy.
 While you can wear classier versions with a casual suit, the cleaner construction of the Chelsea boot lends itself better to formalwear.

 The Thursday Scout is one of the best bang-for-buck chukkas on the market.
 With Thursday's proprietary leather and a stitchdown construction, this boot is hard to beat for value.

 Which Should You Get?

-For our money, we’d choose a Chelsea boot.
+For my money, I’d choose a Chelsea boot.

 That said, even with the increasing popularity of the style, some find it too fashion-forward for their tastes.
 Chukka boots are a safer choice, and while they don’t have the same ability to go formal like a Chelsea, there are still excellent classy options that will work with a casual suit.

 In either case, we strongly recommend you invest in a resolable boot.
 Look for Goodyear welted or Blake stitched boots as these have the most weather resistance and better longevity than their cemented-sole counterparts.